 Podenco Cloudy, now Feargal McCloud, lives happily ever after with Sean and Taylor in Santa Cruz, California.
 They were fosters first, but they and their 6 year old Ibizan hound Phineas quickly fell in love with Cloudy, and he with them.
 As anyone who followed Cloudy and his story knows, you cannot possibly look into his eyes and not fall in love.
 But knowing him in person made it all the more impossible.

 Greyhound puppy Zebby, now Sweetie, was adopted by our friend Tanya in San Diego.
-Tanya was one of the people who helped rescue her and get her to us, so Zebby’s trip from foster to forever home was a familiar one.
-Zebby went from a once outdoor pup luckily surrendered to us to an indoor princess luxuriating on the couch and sleeping in the human bed.
+Tanya was one of the people who helped rescue her and get her to us, so Zebby’s trip from foster to forever home was a familiar one–pretty much a round trip up and back down the California coast!
+Zebby went from a once outdoor pup luckily surrendered to us, to an indoor princess luxuriating on the couch and sleeping in the human bed.
 Way to go, girl!

 Adorable galgo Spencer was adopted by Cynthia & Michelle in San Francisco, California.
 Before finding his forever home here, he had been reserved to an adoptive family in Spain, but that family was in a serious car accident and could not take him.
 So we brought him here and it all worked out for him!
 He is now the central figure of the family’s Chigalgo squad.